manticoresoftware/manticoresearch-php/README.md

 Features
 --------
-- One to one mapping with the HTTP JSON API
+- One to one mapping with the HTTP JSON API*
 - connection pools with pluggable selection strategy.
 Defaults to static round robin
 - pluggable PSR/Log interface
 - pluggable transport protocols.
 Default to CURL (alternative HTTPLug 1.0)
 - persistent connections

+\* for methods available in HTTP API

 Requirements
 ------------